TatianaFokina/a11y-blog/src/en/articles/css-media-features-for-a11y/index.md

 Most operating systems have inverted colors setting.
 On iOS, there are even two types of inversion: Smart and classic.
 In smart invert mode, pictures and videos are not inverted, while in classic one, all content is inverted.

-### Color mode
+### Forced colors

 _Forced colors mode_ limits the number of colors to improve text readability by changing the contrast between text and background.
 High-contrast colors are mainly used.
 This mode changes colors both in the system and on websites.

 Who uses forced colors mode:

-- Users with visual impairments;
+- Users with visual impairments
 - People with migraines and headaches
 - People with photosensitive epilepsy
 - Users who need to reduce visual noise to improve concentration.

-Currently, this mode can only be selected in Windows.
-In Windows 10 and earlier versions, it's called Windows high contrast mode (WHCM).
-In Windows 11, it's called contrast themes.
+Currently, this mode can only be selected on Windows.
+On Windows 10 and earlier versions, it's called Windows high contrast mode (WHCM).
+On Windows 11, it's called contrast themes.

 The high contrast mode has several pre-set color schemes: